arman-javan-sekhavat/Simulation-and-Control-of-a-5RP-Robot-Arm/README.md

 This file includes functions required for computing the inverse kinematics of the manipulator.

 ## InverseDynamics.py
-This file provides functions for computing the manipulator's inverse dynamics using both the Recursive Newton-Euler (RNEA) algorithm, and the Lagrangian formulation.
+This file provides functions for computing the manipulator's inverse dynamics using both the Recursive Newton-Euler Algorithm (RNEA), and the Lagrangian formulation.
 It also provides dedicated functions to evaluate the total kinetic and potential energies of the manipulator.